 Quality — Even in Auto-Generated Code

 Selex ES also uses Helix QAC and MISRA C and C++ rules to ensure quality in its embedded programming.
 They even use it on auto-generated code.
-This means they can ensure embedded coding quality — and accelerate development times.
+This means they can ensure embedded software quality — and accelerate development times.

-How to Achieve MISRA Compliance
+How to Achieve MISRA Compliance With Embedded Coding

 To comply with the MISRA coding standard, you need to apply MISRA rules.
 This could be done manually during code reviews.
 Or it could be automated using a .